holzschu/ios_system/README.md

     - make sure you initialize all variables at startup, and release all memory on exit.
     - make all global variables thread-local with `__thread`, make sure local variables are marked with `static`.
     - make sure your code doesn't use commands that don't work in a sandbox: `fork`, `exec`, `system`, `popen`, `isExecutableFileAtPath`, `access`... (some of these fail at compile time, others fail silently at run time).
+    - compile the digital library, add it to the embedded frameworks of your app.
+    - Edit the `Resources/extraCommandsDictionary.plist` to add your command, and run.
+    - That's it.
-    - compile, edit `ios_system.m` to add your commands, and run.
-That's it.
-Test a lot.
-Side effects appear after several launches.
+    - Test a lot.
+Side effects appear can after several launches.
     - if your command has a large code base, work out the difference in your edits and make a patch, rather than commit the entire code.
 See `get_sources_for_patching.sh` for an example.

 **Frequently asked commands:** here is a list of commands that are often requested, and my experience with them: